marcoalopez/GrainSizeTools/DOCS/_Plot_module.md

 ### Normalized grain size distributions

-Standardized grain size distributions are representations of the entire grain population standardized using an average, usually the arithmetic mean or median.
-The advantage of standardized distributions is that they allow comparison of whether or not the grain size distribution is similar to others when the average grain size between the different distributions differs significantly.
+Normalized grain size distributions are representations of the entire grain population standardized using an average, usually the arithmetic mean or median.
+The advantage of normalized distributions is that they allow comparison of grain size distribution when the average grain size between distributions differs significantly.
 For example, to check whether two or more grain size distributions have similar shapes we can compare their standard deviations (SD) or their interquartile ranges (IQR).
-In this case, to facilitate the comparison, the standardized method shows the normalized distribution on a logarithmic scale based on *e* and provides the SD or IQR of the normalized population depending on the chosen normalizing factor.
+In this case, the method shows the normalized distribution on a logarithmic scale and provides the SD or IQR of the normalized population depending on the chosen normalizing factor.

 ```python
 plot.normalized(dataset['diameters'], avg='amean')